Lynching of David Wyatt: Capture and lynching

 By the evening of June 6, 1903, Wyatt had been removed from Hertel's office and placed in a jail cell.
 While Wyatt sat in his cell, the initial crowd of 500 grew to an estimated four to five thousand people, many from areas of the county around Belleville.
 Despite Hertel's non-fatal injury, word of his death continued to spread through what was now a mob.
 Cries calling for Wyatt's lynching continued, as did the mob's growth.
 In between trips to nearby saloons, members of the mob armed themselves.
 They bought every revolver from a local hardware store, while another gave away handguns.

 Watching the mob become more aggressive, Belleville mayor Frederick John Kern went to the steps of the jailhouse to plead with them to let legal authorities deal with Wyatt.
 Kern's efforts to calm the mob had the opposite effect: they threw rocks at him and attempted to storm the jailhouse.
 Kern fled into the jailhouse, leaving State's Attorney James Farmer and former judge M. W. Schaefer to deal with the mob.
 Farmer and Schaefer decided not to use force to stop the mob, and instead suggested the fire department use firehoses.
-Against Kern's approval, firefighters approached the crowd with houses, but were "unwilling to spray a crowd composed of their fellow white citizens".
+Against Kern's approval, firefighters approached the crowd with hoses, but were "unwilling to spray a crowd composed of their fellow white citizens".

 With Kern, Framer, and Schaefer at odds over what to do, the mob took matters into their own hands.
 Late in the night on June 6, a group of men and teenage boys entered the unattended jailhouse.
 The group broke open Wyatt's cell, dragged him through the crowded streets, and lynched him from a telephone pole at the center of the town square.
 As Wyatt's lifeless body dangled from the telephone pole, a fire was ignited beneath his feet.
 When the fire died down, Wyatt's body was cut down from the pole.
 After souvenirs had been taken, the police stepped in to take Wyatt's remains to a funeral home for "safekeeping".
 Wyatt's widow was allowed to claim the remains the next day.